 My Best Tip: How to Protect Painted Furniture and Stained Pieces-

-To give painted furniture maximum protection, use 3 coats of a clear coat.
+To give painted furniture maximum protection, top coat paint with 3 coats of clear coat.
 This will give your piece maximum hardness and durability.
 This sounds excessive but our top three clear coats all have very fast dry times, which will cut down on the time to finish your project.
 Sand very lightly in between and follow the dry time recommended on the can.

 For the best protective finish for stained wood, I’d pick General Finishes High Performance Top Coat.
 This General Finishes Top Coat provides maximum durability and is very waterproof.
 One reviewer complained about slight yellowing on a white piece of furniture but that’s actually a plus for stained furniture as it warms up the tone slightly making it the best clear coat for wood.
 After sanding lightly, all three top clear coats would be great choice for stained furniture.